reminjp/three-vrm/README.md

 # three-vrm

+**This package is still under development.
+The usage may be changed.**

-TypeScript/JavaScript implementation of VRMLoader in three.js.
+TypeScript/JavaScript implementation of VRM for three.js.

 ## Dependencies